 What to Do in Karuizawa

 If you don’t have a car, there is a bus that leaves from Karuizawa Station once or twice an hour.
-The cost of the bus is 710yen each way and the trip takes about 25 minutes.
+The cost of the bus is ¥710 each way and the trip takes about 25 minutes.
 The bus stop is ‘Shiraito no Taki’ although it should be quite obvious.

 Karuizawa Prince Shopping Plaza

 If you ever feel like going somewhere that doesn’t really feel like Japan, then this is it.
 Karuizawa Prince Shopping Plaza is a giant (and growing) outlet mall built around an artificial lake directly to the south of Karuizawa Station.
-While it says “outlet”, the prices are generally pretty standard.
+While it says “outlet,” the prices are generally pretty standard.
 However, if you go during sale season, then you might get some good deals.

 If you intend to look around the middle of Karuizawa first, you should delay picking up the car and grab a bicycle instead — parking costs about the same in Karuizawa as it does in Tokyo!
 On the main road to the north of the station there are numerous shops with rental bikes in front.
-The rates vary, but are generally around 1,000yen for a 1 day hire.
+The rates vary, but are generally around ¥1,000 for a 1 day hire.
 For pottering around in the center of the village, bikes are an excellent option.

-Where to Stay
+Where to stay in Karuizawa